shariq1989/cookbook/content/recipe/serrano-crema.md

 * Black Pepper

-#### What other ingredients could I add to the crema?
+#### What changes could I make to the crema?

-For a creamier sauce, add avocados to make it an avocado serrano crema.
+* For a creamier sauce, add avocados to make it avocado serrano crema.

 #### What equipment do I need to make this recipe?